hepkat/PatchwerkHeal/README.md

 ```

 Don't ask me to update this addon or the intricacies of its dependency state.
 I didn't make it.
 I didn't modify it.
 I'm just posting it here.
 Fork it if you want idgaf.

+Dependencies:
+https://www.curseforge.com/wow/addons/ace3 Lib: Ace3 (yes, the retail version works for classic)
+https://www.curseforge.com/wow/addons/deadly-boss-mods/files/all?filter-game-version=1738749986%3A67408 Deadly Boss Mods (Classic)
+https://www.curseforge.com/wow/addons/healcommclassic HealCommClassic (not necessary if you use an addon with HealComm already built into it)